kelvinduybui/RFM-Based-Customer-Segmentation-for-Retail-Company-Insights./README.md

 **Result:**
 ![Image]

-As a result, no such cases found, we’ll move to the next phase
+🟢 As a result, no invalid Quantity found, we’ll move to the next phase